Sage POWER R8 Fly Rod Review / Model-by-Model Comparison - Maybe Sage Dies a Slow Death for the Sake of Private Equity Profits

 When you buy a fly rod, you want to know that the company has integrity and is still going to be the same one you heard so many great things about, later on when you need a warranty repair or some product help in a few years.
 Sadly it doesn't look like that's the direction Sage is going now.
 Their new management has made a lot of questionable decisions, in my opinion, which negatively impact fly shops and also customers.

 For example: Kicking all fly shops (authorized dealers) off of Amazon earlier this year.
 Only Far Bank (Sage, RIO, Redington brands) can sell direct to consumers via Amazon now, cutting out a very valuable source of income for fly shops everywhere.
-Line, leader, and tippet are very important.
+Line, leader, and tippet are important for all fly shops.
 "Fly shop friendly?"
 Nope.
 Not at all.
-And that's only one small example. *Just for reference, Scientific Anglers doesn't even sell directly to consumers at all, only through fly shops, and they do allow any authorized dealer to sell where they please.
+And that's only one small example.
+While my shop has never chosen to sell via Amazon or eBay anyway, this undoubtedly hurts all fly shops that need the sales since Rio made it so easy for consumers to bypass shops entirely. *Just for reference, Scientific Anglers doesn't even sell directly to consumers at all, only through fly shops, and they do allow any authorized dealer to sell where they please.
 Scott rods?
 No direct sales to customers.
 Only sold via serious fly shops like ours.
 Why?
 I suspect two main reasons: 1.)
 Support fly shops and that community of experts 2.)
 Make sure customers are getting excellent help and advice with their products.
 Professional advice, experience, and other things you would never get from buying on Amazon, or from some "big box" stores like Backcountry dot com (where Sage is happy to sell you a rod even though they know nobody there could possibly support the product for a customer who had technical questions).

 If you want to know what's likely going on at Sage, just look into what happened to Simms or similar companies when private equity took over.
 Look on Facebook or wherever you like, search around for customer feedback on all that mess.
 Watch some of the most popular fly shop Instagram pages as they publicly drop Simms in favor of brands that are more "fly shop friendly" for many, many reasons.
 Do your own research here, I am not telling you what to believe.
 Then do the same for RIO fly line issues this past year (also part of Far Bank like Sage).
 This could very well be Sage within the next few years.
 Why?
 Well, the guy now in charge at Sage is from...
 Simms.